Argentina central bank aids peso; bonds fall again

 (Adds stocks close)

-BUENOS AIRES Oct 29 (Reuters) - Argentina's peso closed steady on Wednesday due to a massive central bank dollar sale, but bonds fell for an 11th consecutive session due to continued concerns over a government plan to take over private pensions.
+BUENOS AIRES, Oct 29 (Reuters) - Argentina's peso closed steady on Wednesday due to a massive central bank dollar sale, but bonds fell for an 11th consecutive session due to continued concerns over a government plan to take over private pensions.

-Stocks got a boost, though, as local private pension funds sold Brazil-listed shares of Petrobras energy firm (PETR4.SA: Cotización) to buy Buenos Aires-listed shares of the same company APBR.BA to comply with government orders to sell their foreign assets.
+Stocks got a boost, though, as local private pension funds sold Brazil-listed shares of Petrobras energy firm (PETR4.SA) to buy Buenos Aires-listed shares of the same company APBR.BA to comply with government orders to sell their foreign assets.

 Traders said the central bank sold about $400 million in dollars on the foreign exchange market after offering to sell as much as $1 billion when the peso opened weaker, extending a slide to six-year lows.
 But an official source, who asked not to be named, said the amount sold was $165 million.